novakov-alexey-zz/freya/README.md

 ## How to use

+Further in the document, Controller and Operator definitions are used like synonymous.

-Let's take an example of Kerberos principal list, which needs to be propagated to KDC database.
+Let's take an example of some controller like Kerberos principal list, which needs to be propagated to KDC database.

 Using Custom Resource option, our target Custom Resource will look like this: